 Set before the mesmerising backdrop of some of the most breathtaking landscapes in South East Asia, Vietnam’s rich and diverse cultural heritage re ects a rare complexity of styles.
 A compelling destination with colourful local traditions and fascinating cultures and histories.

 When a simple road trip just won’t cut it, this journey gives you the best of all worlds — taking you by rail, road, water, air, and even ice, so you get the full Western Canada experience.
-The al fresco adventures roll from start to finish, taking you deeper into the soul and scenery of each stop — from travelling over a glacier in a custom-designed Ice Explorer to hovering above the Rockies in a helicopter.
-It’s not just the wild Rockies that give you the outdoor exploits — in Vancouver you’ll take a sea safari to see seals playing at Pam Rocks, or hop on a bike for an urban tour covering everything from Granville Island to Gastown, and the seawall to the rainforest of Stanley Park.
+The al fresco adventures roll from start to finish — from travelling over a glacier to hovering above the Rockies in a helicopter.
 Not all the adventures are adrenaline-packed though.
-You’ll float down Bow River in Banff, spying views of mountains and hoodoos on a gentle journey.
-You’ll glide across Lake Louise in an authentic 26-foot cedar strip canoe as your guide shares tales of the early explorers and local wildlife.
-And, of course, you’ll take the ultimate ‘put your feet up’ adventure on the Rocky Mountaineer, seeing the sights from the comfort of a train that’s world-famous for its luxury and lookout stops.
+You’ll raft down Bow River in Banff, spying views of mountains and hoodoos, and you’ll canoe across Lake Louise.
+And, of course, you’ll get the ultimate ‘put your feet up’ adventure on the Rocky Mountaineer, seeing the sights from the comfort of your carriage that’s world-famous for its luxury and lookout stops.

 There are few sights more mind-blowing, or unnerving, than that first glimpse of white fur against white snow as you cross the tundra in search of polar bears.
 It doesn’t matter how good HDTV gets, there’s simply no comparison to seeing wild creatures in wild locations.
 After a night in Winnipeg you’ll fly to the remote northern community of Churchill, your base for two days of polar bear tracking.
 You know you’re heading into barely charted territory when you need a specially constructed vehicle.
 Agile and cosy, your Tundra Buggy® is your home-from-home on the frozen plains, as you cross them in search of polar bears.
 Travelling with in-the-know locals, for whom the tundra is their backyard, means you can head straight to the bears’ favourite haunts for optimum viewing opportunities.
 But this isn’t just polar bear country and, as you journey through remote ice fields, you could also spot caribou, arctic fox, snowy owls, and other arctic dwellers.
 For two days on the tundra, your buggy’s your home: you’ll even take your lunch on board.
 But you’ll return to bed down in the comforts of Churchill at night, reenergising before heading back out onto the ice again.